Technology in Hospitality: 13 Trends Shaping Hotels

 The bottom line?
 You can use technology in multiple ways to enhance the guest experience.
 A better guest experience means better reviews, more word-of-mouth marketing, and multiple stays from each guest.
 At the end of the day, the guest experience will make or break your hotel.

 While technology offers numerous benefits, it also brings challenges.
 Staff must be trained to adapt to new technologies and workflows.
-Implementation challenges and system integrations need careful management to ensure minimal disruption.
+Implementation challenges and system integrations call for careful management to ensure minimal disruption.

 In some cases, there might be considerable upfront costs associated with adding new technology.
 After doing some forecasting, you’ll likely find that you’ll save more money and make more significant profits in the long run, but it can be hard to find the budget today to unlock these future profits.